caiton1/CS386-Meal-Creation-App/documentation/Reports/Report09_Group2.md

 **Aiden Seay:** Worked on the CONTRIBUTING file and edited the README file so that it is most up to date.
 Implemented the favoriting feature for deliverable 4 and implemented it into the website.

 **Isaiah Swank:** Implemented the allergies search for the website and helped organized what person does what for the next deliverable so we are more successful.
+Created the instructions documents and markdown files for Deliverables 5 and 6, as well as set up and organized the Zoom meeting so those missing could still get their needed information.